What's New In Altium Designer 18 Webinar Recap May 17, 2018

-Altium Designer 18 introduces true system-level design that connects both logical system design and the physical board assembly.
-In the Multi-board schematic environment is where one is able to logically connect the seperate board modules together.
+Altium 18 introduces true system-level design that connects both logical system design and the physical board assembly.
+In the Multi-board schematic environment is where one is able to logically connect the separate board modules together.
 Once connected use the connection manager to manage the connectivity across designs.

-Within the multiboard assembly environment one is able to physically connect the separate PCBs in 3D space.
+Within the multiboard assembly environment, one is able to physically connect the separate PCBs in 3D space.
 The multi-board environment also has 3D collision checking to make sure everything fits perfectly.
-And if a change needs to be make to a components placement, changes can be pushed to the child PCB.
+And if a change needs to be made to make a components placement, changes can be pushed to the child PCB.